nsetzer/mpgameserver/docs/server.md

   * **:arrow_forward: `client:`** the client instance that disconnected

-  This event is raised when a client disconnects or timeouts
+  This event is called when a client disconnects or timeouts